-Over the past few years we’ve seen a change in the way that users view particular social networks.
-As the primary reasons why they visit each particular network shifts, so too do businesses need to alter how they market within those networks.
-In this endeavour some companies struggle; looking at why their audience are active somewhere, not just where they are active.
+Over the past few years, we’ve seen a change in the way that users view particular social networks.
+As users’ primary reasons for visiting each network shift, so too do businesses need to alter how they market within those networks.
+In this endeavour, some companies struggle; looking at why their audience is active somewhere, not just where they are active.

 And it’s an understandable struggle because those reasons are always changing.

-An endeavour that businesses need to be embracing in far more readily on Instagram is responding to comments.
-Interaction is the cornerstone of growth and the kindling for engagement.
-Yet many allow it to be swept under the carpet - the very same companies who wouldn’t dare ignore a Facebook comment or a tweet.
+An endeavour that businesses need to be embracing far more readily on Instagram is responding to comments.
+Interaction is the cornerstone of growth and the kindling for engagement – and Instagram is all about engagement nowadays.
+Getting serious about your Instagram marketing strategy involves forming and nurturing human connections, starting with Instagram comments.

-Bear in mind that some Instagram automation services are a lot cleverer than you think, particularly Instagress.
-If a comment seems positive, yet a little unclear, chances are it’s automated.
-Consider these comments in relation to the image and ensure they actually make sense before bothering to respond.
+Unfortunately, some Instagram comment automation services are more subtle than you’d think.
+If a comment seems positive, yet unclear and vague, chances are it’s automated.
+Consider these comments in relation to the image and ensure they make sense before you take the time to respond.

 Never ignore a negative comment